case story

 ✢ reflection

-A project that almost went extinct.
+A project that almost went silent.

 What I’d build next